IoT-Ticket/IoT-QtClient/README.md

 # IoT-QtClient

-IoT-Ticket Qt client provides an easy-to-use library and examples so that Your application can take advantage of the versatile IoT-Ticket cloud tools.
+IoT-Ticket Qt client provides an easy-to-use library so that Your application can take advantage of the versatile IoT-Ticket cloud tools.

 ## System requirements

 This Qt library can be used on all platforms Qt supports.
-Library uses Qt's JSon libraries so minimum compliant Qt version is 5.0.
-Library uses also c++11 features.
+Library uses Qt's Json libraries so minimum compliant Qt version is 5.0.

 ## Getting started
 1. Create your own IoT-Ticket account at https://www.iot-ticket.com/ (Request an invitation)